maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 4.md

 - Cost of convolution: $O(n^2)$. ← ==Not a function of filter size anymore!==

 ### Low-pass / High-pass Filtering
-Any filter that smooths out the image is at the end a low-filter.
+Any filter that smooths out the image is at the end a low-pass filter.

 ![[Screenshot 2024-10-17 at 2.48.14 PM.png]]
 - Low pass filter filters out all of the high frequency content of the image → only low frequencies remain.